-There are no native title claims over the previously approved application area (CPS 6657/1) or the amendment area (GIS Database; DAA, 2015).
+There are no native title claims over the permit area (DAA, 2016; GIS Database).
 However, the mining tenure has been granted in accordance with the future act regime of the Native Title Act 1993 and the nature of the act (i.e. the proposed clearing activity) has been provided for in that process, therefore, the granting of a clearing permit is not a future act under the Native Title Act 1993.

-There are no Sites of Aboriginal Significance within the previously approved application area.
-Four Sites of Aboriginal Significance are located in the amendment area (GIS Database; DAA, 2015).
+According to available databases, there are four Sites of Aboriginal Significance within the permit area (GIS Database; DAA, 2015).
 It is the proponent's responsibility to comply with the Aboriginal Heritage Act 1972 and ensure that no Sites of Aboriginal Significance are damaged through the clearing process.